aibiluv/chat_app/readme.md

 ## 10. Note on AI Assistance

 This project was developed by James Osemwegie alone.
-Google's Gemini, an AI assistant, was used to help refine grammar and syntax, and format documentation.
-All core architectural decisions, application logic, and feature implementation ideas are the original work of the myself.
+Google's Gemini, an AI assistant, was used to help create dockerCompse.yml, refine grammar and syntax, and format documentation.
+All core architectural decisions, application logic, and feature implementation ideas are the original work of myself.